-The public choice theorist of the Virgnia School (one of the school of Public Choice Tradition) has mainly advocates the use of economic methods to the study of politics.
+The public choice theorist of the Virginia School (one of the schools of Public Choice Tradition) has mainly advocated the use of economic methods to the study of politics.
 They have argued that economic and political process are not the same.

-Buchanan has pointed out five such differences which are as follows:
+Buchanan has pointed out five such differences:

-First, in the market, individual is all responsible for his choice whether the outcome be relevant for him or not.
+Firstly, in the market, individual is all responsible for his choice whether the outcome be relevant for him or not.
 Whereas, in the political voting process, on the other hand, the individual choice does determine by the choice of all.
 Due to this reason, there comes the far greater degree of uncertainty in the political process, because individual lacks control over the final outcome.

-Second, In the market, each individuals feels that prices, total sales, the total amount on offer by sellers are all beyond his control.
+Secondly, In the market, each individual feels that prices, total sales, the total amount on offer by sellers are all beyond his control.
 Market processes seem to this individual quite impersonal and not influenced by him.
 On the other hand, voters know that his voice will have a role in determining the final social outcome.
 There is a greater sense of social participation.

-Third, difference is that since decision- making through voting, unlike decision making in the market, is dependent on the choices of all, each individuals feels an absence of a sense of responsibility.
+Thirdly, difference is that since decision-making through voting is dependent on the choices of all, each individuals feels an absence of a sense of responsibility.
 Each individual may feel that even if he does not vote the social outcome will in any case be decided.

-Fourth, distinction is in the difference in the nature of the alternatives offered in the two environments.
-A consumer in the market can allocate, his budget among the range of alternatives.
+Fourthly, distinction rests on the difference in the nature of the alternatives offered in the two environments.
+A consumer can allocate his budget according to the range of alternatives.
 In the market, a combination of goods and services may be purchased.
-A voter in politics, on the other hand, has to choose one candidate (alternative) to the exclusion of others.
+A voter, on the other hand, has to choose one candidate (alternative) to the exclusion of others.

-Fifth, difference between choice in the market and political arena is that each unit of money spent goes towards the purchase of good, nothing goes waste.
-But in the political sphere, a person may vote for a candidate who loses.
+Fifthly, difference between choices in the market and political arena is that each unit of money spent goes towards the purchase of good, nothing goes waste.
+But in the political sphere, a person can cast his vote for such a candidate who may be a loser.

-The Public choice theory is very distinct in itself among all other theories of public administration.
-It has covered almost every aspect of the politics and an administration. the important contribution of the theory in the field of public administration is
+The Public Choice Theory is very distinct in itself among all other theories of public administration.
+It has covered almost every aspect of the politics and administration.

-In this unit, attempt has been made to exposed the principle of public choice theory. suppositions of public choice approach such as methodological individualism, rational choice and the politics of exchange has introduced.
-The unit also explained the institutions of Elections, bureaucracies and legislature with the mechanistic concepts like logrolling, capture theory and rational ignorance.
-The unit also went through the different schools of thought on public choice.
+In this unit, attempt has been made to explore the principle of public choice theory, assumptions of public choice approach such as methodological individualism, rational choice and the politics of exchange.
+The unit also has highlighted on elections, bureaucracies and legislature.
+The unit also has emphasized on the different schools of thought on public choice.

-- > The Methodological Individualism, Rational Choice and politics as exchange is the suppositions of public choice theory. - > The important underpinning of the Public Choice theory is the lack of incentives for voters to monitor government effectively. - Most voters are largely ignorant about the positions of the people for whom they vote. - > rent seeking is the attempt by particular groups to persuade government to grant them sort of valuable monopolies or legal privileges - Some of the public choice scholars has also brought the institution of democratic governance in a study. - ➤ There are three school of thought under public choice tradition. - Virginia School advocates difference of choices in market and political realm
+- The Methodological Individualism, Rational Choice and politics as exchange is the basic premises of Public Choice Theory. - The important underpinning of the Public Choice Theory is the lack of incentives for voters to monitor government effectively. - Most voters are largely ignorant about the positions of the people for whom they cast their votes. - Rent seeking is the attempt by particular group to persuade government to grant them sort of valuable monopolies or legal privileges - Some of the public choice scholars has also brought the institution of democratic governance in a study. - There are three school of thought under public choice tradition. - Virginia School advocates difference of choices in market and political realm

-Welfare Economics: refers to the allocation of goods and resources for promoting social welfare

-Equilibrium: State of physical balance or balance due to the equal action of opposing forces
+Welfare Economics: The allocation of goods and resources for promoting social welfare Equilibrium: State of physical balance or balance due to the equal action of opposing forces

-Methodology: System of methods that used in a particular area of study or activity or a philosophical framework within which the research is conducted.
+Methodology: System of methods that used in a particular area of study or activity or a philosophical framework within which the research has been conducted.